bensanmorris/benchmark_monitor/README.md

 cmake --build . --config Release
 ```

 next, run the line below (it will simulate 30 builds, each time running and outputting the benchmark results to a separate file to simulate a build history).
-After each build, an analysis (rolling_compare.py) is run to see if the benchmark results indicate a slowdown:
+After each build, an analysis (benchmark_monitor.py) is run to see if the benchmark results indicate a slowdown:

 ```
 (in a windows cmd prompt)
-for /L %a in (1,1,30) Do Release\max_sub_array.exe --benchmark_out=%aresults.json && ..\rolling_compare.py -d . -w 6 -a 0.01
+for /L %a in (1,1,30) Do Release\max_sub_array.exe --benchmark_out=%aresults.json && ..\benchmark_monitor.py -d . -w 6 -a 0.01
 ```

 **nb.
 You can tune the analysis by decreasing the alpha value (the default is 0.05) ie. the noisier the environment is the lower the alpha value should be i.e. above I've assumed a relatively noisy machine so set the alpha value to 0.01**

-rolling_compare.py will report `BENCHMARK [benchmark_name] STEP CHANGE IN PERFORMANCE ENCOUNTERED` for each benchmark that appears to have a consistent step change in its performance when comparing the "recent builds window" (the -b parameter to rolling_compare that indicates the size of the recent build window which, in the case above is set to 6).
+benchmark_monitor.py will report `BENCHMARK [benchmark_name] STEP CHANGE IN PERFORMANCE ENCOUNTERED` for each benchmark that appears to have a consistent step change in its performance when comparing the "recent builds window" (the -b parameter to benchmark_monitor that indicates the size of the recent build window which, in the case above is set to 6).

 next, let's introduce a slow down in the code, to do this, open main.cpp and uncomment the line beneath the `// UNCOMMENT THIS` comment